Information Technology Infrastructure

 - Students are responsible for their own transportation and associated costs in order to complete work term requirements.
 Work locations may not always be readily accessible by public transportation.

-- Students in Mobile Solutions Development, who are not eligible for co-op or do not secure a co-op work term by the start of the work term semester will be offered the option to enroll in the 15 credit Career Management in Canada GCM8000 co-op alternative.
-This co-op alternative involves one 3 hour on campus session per week and 12 hours per week of online and out-of-class activity.
+- Students in Digital Solutions Management 1524C or Mobile Solutions Development 1415C, who are not eligible for co-op or do not secure a co-op work term by the start of the work term semester will be offered the option to enroll in the 15 credit Career Management in Canada GCM8000 co-op alternative.
+This co-op alternative involves guided activities involving approximately 3 hours of time per week and additional project work.

-- If GCM8000 is selected, the student must attend sessions from the first session of the term and cannot transfer back into the co-op stream.
+- If GCM8000 is selected, students cannot transfer back into the co-op stream.

 What is Academic Integrity?

 Having academic integrity means acting fairly and honestly when engaging in academic activities.

 By having and applying an Academic Offences Policy and Procedure, Conestoga ensures graduates complete their studies fairly and honestly through hard work and dedication, and thus are well-prepared for their future careers.

 Conestoga facilitates access to print, media, and electronic resources to support and enrich learning, teaching, and research in compliance with the following: